mezo-org/musd/docs/README.md

 Flow of Funds

-1. Redeemer deposits MUSD into BorrowerOperation contract and fully redeems a borrowers debt
+1. Redeemer deposits MUSD into BorrowerOperation contract and fully redeems a borrowers debt.
-2. MUSD is burnt
+2. MUSD is burnt.
-3. BTC is sent to the Redeemer
+3. BTC is sent to the Redeemer.
-4. Redemption fee is sent to PCV
+4. Redemption fee is sent to PCV.
-5. Borrowers excess BTC is sent to the CollSurplusPool
+5. Borrowers excess BTC is sent to the CollSurplusPool.
-6. Liquidation reserve is burnt
+6. Liquidation reserve is burnt.

 #### Prerequisites
 - The Total Collateral Ratio (TCR) must be above the Minimum Collateral Ratio (MCR)